mmpfeffer/blip/blip/README.md

    A template file may invoke other template files, causing the invoked template to be interpolated at the point of invocation.
 This is known as template nesting.
-Nesting depth is limited only by the Python software function call limits on the host system.
+To invoke a template file from within another template use the syntax {{:template_name:}} .
+Invocations may be nested, limited only by the Python software function call limits on the host system.

    Here is a simple example: